pawleitor/run-tezos-node-in-docker/README.md

 # Files and their use
 * start_mainnet.sh/start_mainnet.bat
-  * Convenience scripts to run necessary docker-compose command to start the node.
+  * Convenience scripts to run necessary docker-compose command to start the node
-  * This script can be re-run anytime to rebuild, get most recent updates to tezos binaries (via Docker Hub image), or simply to restart the node if something fails.
+  * This script can be re-run anytime to rebuild, get most recent updates to tezos binaries (via Docker Hub image), or simply to restart the node if something fails
 * mainnet.env
   * Contains environment variables that get used by docker-compose for the build and that can also be used to supply arguments to the app itself
 * node-setup-from-snapshot.docker-compose.yml
-  * docker-compose.yml files can be used to manage one or more containers that are intended to work together.
-It can also pass variables to the container that gets built.
+  * docker-compose.yml files can be used to manage one or more containers that are intended to work together
+  * It can also pass variables to the container that gets built
 * node.dockerfile
-  * A Dockerfile builds a specific container from a specific image.
-In this case, this file is building upon the base tezos image.
+  * A Dockerfile builds a specific container from a specific image
+  * In our case, this file is building upon the base tezos image
 * node-setup-from-snapshot.sh
-  * The script that docker-compose will run in order to start the node.
-The snapshot import activity is managed in this script.
-Once snapshot has occurred, this script will detect that is present and will simply run the node.
-The initial snapshot retrieval and import process will take approximately 1-2 hours.
+  * The script that docker-compose will run in order to start the node
+  * The snapshot import activity is managed in this script
+  * Once snapshot has occurred, this script will detect that data is present and will simply run the node
+  * The initial snapshot retrieval and import process will take approximately 1-2 hours

 # Notes
-Please feel free to edit all files as you see fit to suit your purposes.
+After cloning or downloading repo, please feel free to edit all files as you see fit to suit your purposes.

 For example, you may want to change tezos node configuration.
-You could do that by adding necessary commands to node-setup-from-snapshot.sh or by copying a config.json file into the container via the Dockerfile or by directly running tezos-node config update command in an existing tezos node container (which will get created after you run the startup convenience script above).
+You could do that by:
+*  adding necessary commands to node-setup-from-snapshot.sh
+*  copying a config.json file into the container via the Dockerfile
+*  directly running 'tezos-node config update' command in the tezos node container (which will get created after you run the startup convenience script above)